-Cultivating Copyright: How Creators and Creative Industries Can Harness IP to Survive the Digital Age
+Cultivating Copyright: How Creators and Creative Industries Can Harness Intellectual Property to Survive the Digital Age

 Intellectual Property Branding in the Developing World: A New Approach to Non-Technological Innovations

 Contemporary Issues in Pharmaceutical Patent Law: Setting the Framework and Exploring Policy Options